PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ### How it works

-The `autocannon` tool allocates a pool of connections (`-c 100` option), issuing a request on each socket immediately after the previous has completed.
+The `autocannon` tool allocates a pool of connections (as per the `-c 100` setting), issuing a request on each socket immediately after the previous has completed.

-This techniques emulates a steady level of concurrency whilst driving the target to maximum resource utilization without over saturating.
+This techniques emulates a steady concurrency level whilst driving the target to maximum resource utilization without over saturating.